UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 MINDFORGER is an interactive experience — not a product, and not part of the core platform.
 It serves as a reflective appetizer to *The Truth Engine* — a core feature of the UNIVERSE.

+> **It lets you feel your choices before you make them.**

-It explores six symbolic layers of moral realization:
+Explores six symbolic layers of moral realization:

 | Layer            | Reflection Prompt                                      |
 |------------------|--------------------------------------------------------|